-B. Your Case Manager
+B. Your Care Coordinator

-The Molina Medicare Complete Care Plus Case Manager is your main contact.
+The Molina Medicare Complete Care Plus Care Coordinator is your main contact.
 This person helps you manage all of your providers, services and makes sure you get what you need.
-You and/or your caregiver may request a change in the Case Manager assigned, as needed by calling the Case Manager or Member Services.
-Additionally, Molina Medicare Complete Care Plus staff may make changes to your Case Manager assignment based upon your needs (cultural / linguistic / physical / behavioral health) or location.
+You and/or your caregiver may request a change in the Care Coordinator assigned, as needed by calling the Care Coordinator or Member Services.
+Additionally, Molina Medicare Complete Care Plus staff may make changes to your Care Coordinator assignment based upon your needs (cultural / linguistic / physical / behavioral health) or location.
 Contact Member Services for more information.

 CALL (855) 665-4627.
 This call is free.
-7 days a week, 8:00 a.m. to 8:00 p.m., local time Assistive technologies, including self-services and voicemail options, are available on holidays, after regular business hours and on Saturdays and Sundays We have free interpreter services for people who do not speak English.
+7 days a week, 8:00 a.m. to 8:00 p.m., local time Assistive technologies, including self-services and voicemail options, are available on holidays, after regular business hours and on Saturdays and Sundays.
+We have free interpreter services for people who do not speak English.
 TTY 711.
 This call is free.
 Monday - Friday, 8 a.m. to 8 p.m., local time.
 WRITE 200 Oceangate, Suite 100 Long Beach, CA 90802 WEBSITE www.MolinaHealthcare.com/Medicare

-Contact your Case Manager to get help with:
+Contact your care coordinator to get help with:

-- · questions about your health care - questions about getting behavioral health (mental health and substance use disorder) services - · questions about dental benefits - questions about transportation to medical appointments

-Long-term Services and Supports (LTSS) include Community-Based Adult Services (CBAS) and Nursing Facilities (NF).

-Sometimes you can get help with your daily health care and living needs.
+- questions about your health care - questions about getting behavioral health (mental health and substance use disorder) services - · questions about dental benefits - questions about transportation to medical appointments - questions about Long-term Services and Supports (LTSS), including Community-Based Adult Services (CBAS) and Nursing Facilities (NF) - Sometimes you can get help with your daily health care and living needs.